Single-Molecule-Sequencing/PGx-prep/README.md

 ## Future Plans

 -   A master script to execute the entire workflow sequentially.
--   Potentially turnning this into a NextFlow workflow.
+-   Potentially turning this into a NextFlow workflow.
 -   Pray to the Automation God that this all will work properly.